 - sNormal skin

 - sDry skin

-What is my skin type - oily, dry or mixed; what is the difference
+What is my skin type - Oily, dry or combination; what is the difference?

 Possibly the most common skin type, it is characterised by the following:

 Is soft and supple when touched

 Has good elasticity and moisture

 For those who have normal skin we recommend Olay Total Effects Anti-Ageing Moisturiser with SPF 15.